hollisma/hollisis.me/content/blog/my-amtrak-trip.md

 tags: [reflection]
 ---

 This blog post contains my reflections and learnings from my month-long Amtrak trip.
-For more on what I actually DID during the trip, check out [the vlog on YouTube]() (WIP)
+For more on what I actually DID during the trip, check out [the vlog on YouTube](https://youtu.be/-7omBsuJeHs?si=W8bpdazUxdkEa8_t)

 ## Intro